Equivalence between divisibility and monotonic decrease of information in classical and quantum stochastic processes: Information-decreasing dynamical mappings

-\textit{Information-decreasing dynamical mappings.}---As we mentioned before, the fact that information can only decrease along a Markov chain can be formalized in many ways, via a number of data-processing inequalities~\cite{czizar,cover,Rivas}.
+As we mentioned before, the fact that information can only decrease along a Markov chain can be formalized in many ways, via a number of data-processing inequalities~\cite{czizar,cover,Rivas}.
 In what follows, we focus on one such data-processing inequality, which enjoys a simple definition and a natural interpretation.

-Suppose that the experimenter knows \textit{a priori} that the system is in a state drawn at random from a known family $\{\rho^x_S\}_x$ with probability $p(x)$.
-The experimenter's initial knowledge about the system is therefore modeled by an ensemble $\mE=\{p(x);\rho^x_S\}_x$.
+Suppose that the experimenter knows \textit{a priori} that the system's `true' state belongs to a known family of possible states $\{\rho^x_S\}_x$, and that each element $\rho^x_S$ can be the `true' state with probability $p(x)$.
+The experimenter's initial (partial) knowledge about the system is therefore modeled by an ensemble $\mE=\{p(x);\rho^x_S\}_x$.
 In this situation, therefore, the information initially possessed by the experimenter depends on the distinguishability of the states in the ensemble: the higher the distinguishability of the states $\rho^x_S$, the more information is available to the experimenter.
 A natural measure of the information about the system's initial state is therefore given by the \textit{guessing probability}~\cite{holevo1973statistical,yuen1975}

 where the maximization is over all POVMs $\{P^x_S\}_x$ on $\sH_S$.
 The fact that the guessing probability cannot increase under the action of a channel on the states of the ensemble is a very simple consequence of its definition.